jabjoe/sunxi-gslx680/README.txt

 ctp_twi_addr = 0x40

-On some devices the driver is a hack and isn't using the fex system properly.
-Or doing some unknown interaction with semi documented autotp sections.
+On some devices the driver is a hack and isn't using the fex system properly or is doing some unknown interaction with semi documented autotp sections.
 So the matching parameters in ctp_para may have different values.

 Add the line: